thedersen/backbone.validation/README.md

 * `preValidate` now accepts a hash of attributes in addition to a key/value
 * `msg` attribute can be defined as both a function or a string
+* `validation` attribute can be defined as both a function or a hash

 #### v0.8.1 [commits](https://github.com/thedersen/backbone.validation/compare/v0.8.0...v0.8.1)